JoyZine Obama: Change

 lignum—1.
 Muehlenbeckia florenta, a greyish shrub to about 2m high and wide.
 Intricately branched and often apparently leafless, dotted with small, ivory-toned flowers.
 Grows in areas that are intermittently inundated.
 Often producing dense stands that restrict access, it is useful for erosion control in waterlogged and saline sites, and a favoured breeding ground for wild fowl.
 Rich in pollen and nectar, it is also useful for honey production.
 2. Muehlenbeckia cunninghamii, a plant of swamps and wetlands, floodplains and cracking claypans.

-lignum swamplignum swamp—part of an extensive plain drained by intermittent streams of the Carpentaria drainage system.
+lignum swamp—part of an extensive plain drained by intermittent streams of the Carpentaria drainage system.
 It is vegetated with gidgee and lignum.
 Lignum swamps can be revived by flooding following 20-30 years without water.
 Often found in shallow depressions, and often in combination with canegrass.

 like a bandicoot on a burnt ridge—lonely; forlorn.